Jakob37/RASP/README.md

 ##### Prinseq

 Schmieder, R., and Edwards.
 R. (2011).
-*Quality control and preprocessing of metagenomic datasets*.
+Quality control and preprocessing of metagenomic datasets.
-Bioinformatics, 27:863-864. doi:10.1093/bioinformatics/btr026
+*Bioinformatics*, **27**, 863-864. doi:10.1093/bioinformatics/btr026

 ##### CD-HIT

 Fu, L., Niu, B., Zhu, Z., Wu, S. and Li, W. (2012).
-*CD-HIT: accelerated for clustering the next generation sequencing data*.
+CD-HIT: accelerated for clustering the next generation sequencing data.
-Bioinformatics, 28 (23): 3150-3152. doi: 10.1093/bioinformatics/bts565
+*Bioinformatics*, **28**, 3150-3152. doi: 10.1093/bioinformatics/bts565

 Li, W. and Godzik, A. (2006).
-*Cd-hit: a fast program for clustering and comparing large sets of protein or nucleotide sequences*.
+Cd-hit: a fast program for clustering and comparing large sets of protein or nucleotide sequences.
-Bioinformatics, 22:1658-9. doi: 10.1093/bioinformatics/btl158
+*Bioinformatics*, **22**, 1658-1659. doi: 10.1093/bioinformatics/btl158

 ##### FastTree

 Price, M.N., Dehal, P.S., and Arkin, A.P.
 (2009).
-*FastTree: Computing Large Minimum-Evolution Trees with Profiles instead of a Distance Matrix*.
+FastTree: Computing Large Minimum-Evolution Trees with Profiles instead of a Distance Matrix.
-Molecular Biology and Evolution, 26:1641-1650, doi:10.1093/molbev/msp077
+*Molecular Biology and Evolution*, **26**, 1641-1650. doi:10.1093/molbev/msp077

 ##### RDP Classifier

 Wang, Q, G. M. Garrity, J. M. Tiedje, and J. R. Cole.
 (2007).
-*Naïve Bayesian Classifier for Rapid Assignment of rRNA Sequences into the New Bacterial Taxonomy*.
+Naïve Bayesian Classifier for Rapid Assignment of rRNA Sequences into the New Bacterial Taxonomy.
-Appl Environ Microbiol.
-73(16):5261-5267, doi: 10.1128/AEM.00062-07
+*Appl.
+Environ.
+Microbiol.*, **73**, 5261-5267, doi: 10.1128/AEM.00062-07

 ##### PyNAST

 Caporaso, J. G., Bittinger, K., Bushman, F. D., DeSantis, T. Z., Andersen, G. L., & Knight, R. (2010).
-*PyNAST: a flexible tool for aligning sequences to a template alignment*.
+PyNAST: a flexible tool for aligning sequences to a template alignment.
-Bioinformatics, 26(2), 266–267. doi: 10.1093/bioinformatics/btp636
+*Bioinformatics*, **26**, 266–267. doi: 10.1093/bioinformatics/btp636

+##### Uclust

+Used internally by PyNAST.

+Edgar, R.C.
+(2010).
+Search and clustering orders of magnitude faster than BLAST, *Bioinformatics*, **26**, 2460-2461. doi: 10.1093/bioinformatics/btq461

 ##### RAxML

 RAxML is only used if you change the default settings for the tree software.

 Stamatakis, A. (2014).
-*RAxML version 8: a tool for phylogenetic analysis and post-analysis of large phylogenies*.
+RAxML version 8: a tool for phylogenetic analysis and post-analysis of large phylogenies.
-Bioinformatics, 30(9), 1312–1313. doi: 10.1093/bioinformatics/btu033
+*Bioinformatics*, **30**, 1312–1313. doi: 10.1093/bioinformatics/btu033

 ##### Vsearch